 We are happy to provide an initial assessment of a case, by way of an advice letter, to help prospective clients determine whether they wish to proceed with obtaining a full collision investigation report.

 Due to the varied nature of the investigations that we undertake, it is impossible to provide a generic estimate of our fees for full investigations and reports.
 However we will endeavour to provide an estimate of timescale and cost before confirming any instructions.
-More information may be found on our terms and conditions page.
+More information may be found in our terms and conditions.

 We pride ourselves on ensuring that any forensic collision investigation reports that are required for service in Criminal or Civil litigation are prepared diligently, and in careful accordance with the letter and spirit of the Criminal or Civil Procedure Rules.
 All reports are subject to our own internal Quality Assurance review process prior to disclosure.
 The reporting Consultant will attend Court and provide expert testimony as required.